camelot-os/sentry-kernel/doc/concepts/sw_architecture/user_devices.rst

 that, only active devices are stored in the Sentry kernel device list, seen as a whitelist.

-When a Outpost-based project modify its device tree to add or remove a device, or update a board reference, modying some device's pinmux configuration, the kernel device listing and associated configuration is automatically regenerated.
+When a Sentry-based project modify its device tree to add or remove a device, or update a board reference, modying some device's pinmux configuration, the kernel device listing and associated configuration is automatically regenerated.